 Also, a business might be dealing with sensitive data.
 Private conversations are not only preferable in this case, but essential.
 Imagine seeing a tweet conversation between two accounts exchanging bank details in the open.
 This would not bode well for the professionalism or security of the business in question.

-But, for the most part, open conversations can be used well to air non-sensitive information about products and services and, in some cases, provide an opportunity for a little fun exchange.
+But, for the most part, open conversations can be used well to air non-sensitive information about products and services, in some cases, provide an opportunity for a little fun exchange and can even form an important part of your social media strategy.

 A chance for fun